88-degrees/Book-of-Changes/appendix02s2.md

 4. 'He takes game in his hunting, enough for the threefold use of it:' -- he achieves merit.

-5. 'The good fortune of (the subject of) the fifth NINE, undivided,' is owing to its correct position and its being in the centre.
+5. 'The good fortune of (the subject of) the fifth `NINE`, undivided,' is owing to its correct position and its being in the centre.

 6. 'The representative of penetration is beneath a couch:' -- though occupying the topmost place, his powers are exhausted.